 Acupuncture in Nepal

 LICENSED ACUPUNCTURIST AND HERBALIST

 Paige Hetherington, L.Ac. graduated with honors from Emperor’s College of Traditional Oriental Medicine in Santa Monica, CA. She is also a National Board Certified Diplomate of Acupuncture and Chinese Herbology.
 After completing her undergraduate studies at Cornell University, she received grants to document plants used by traditional healers in the tropical forests of Central America and the Caribbean.
 After these experiences, she felt compelled to further her knowledge of natural healing.
 Before starting acupuncture school, she trained as an Ashtanga Yoga instructor and combined the knowledge of eastern meditative practices with alternative medicine.
-Specialized training in Chinese Medicine includes Fertility, Cosmetic Acupuncture and Addiction Medicine.
-Paige draws upon over a decade of experience as a practitioner to provide her supremely balancing acupuncture treatments.
+Specialized training includes Tibetan Buddhist healing ceremonies, Cosmetic acupuncture and Hospice/End-of-life care.
+Paige draws upon over 15 years of experience as a practitioner to provide her supremely balancing treatments.